 The Company manages its capital structure and makes adjustments to it based on the funds available to the Company in order to support the continuation and expansion of its operations.
-The Board of Directors does not establish quantitative return on capital criteria, but rather relies on the expertise of the Company's management to sustain future development of the business.
+The Board of Directors establishes quantitative return on capital criteria, which it reviews with management on a regular basis.
 The Company defines capital to include share capital, warrants and the stock option component of its shareholders' equity as well as its Revolving Credit Facilities, second lien senior secured notes, convertible debts, preferred partnership units and contingent consideration.
 In addition to the cash flow generated by operations, the Company relies on debt and equity financing from both arm's length and related parties to execute on its stated business strategy.
-In order to maintain or adjust its capital structure, the Company may seek financing through the issuance of new debt or equity securities, or by replacing existing debt with debt on terms more consistent with the Company's needs.
+In order to maintain or adjust its capital structure, the Company may seek financing through the issuance of equity-like securities such as convertible debt, or by replacing existing debt with debt on terms more consistent with the Company's needs.